freepress/internet2016/_posts/blog/2016-05-10-to-next-potus-encryption-civil-right.md

 But there are some on the Hill approaching encryption with a nuanced understanding both of the technology and the implications for our civil rights.

-For instance, Rep. Ted Lieu (D-CA) has worked across party lines to develop and introduce the [ENCRYPT Act](https://www.congress.gov/bill/114th-congress/house-bill/4528), which would prohibit state governments from making laws to mandate backdoors or otherwise weaken encryption.
+For instance, Rep. Ted Lieu has worked across party lines to develop and introduce the [ENCRYPT Act](https://www.congress.gov/bill/114th-congress/house-bill/4528), which would prohibit state governments from making laws to mandate backdoors or otherwise weaken encryption.
 The White House, and those vying to next occupy it, would be wise to take a cue from Rep. Lieu.

 Facing an unprecedented scale of targeted surveillance, the right to encryption is more crucial than ever for communities of color.
 The Obama administration has remained tight-lipped regarding its stance on encryption.